Sacha Kapoor

 (Feb 2025, joint with Julian Emami-Namini, In preparation for submission)

-These two working papers are a split of our previous working paper:
+These two working papers and our working paper on whether losses intensify loss aversion are a split of our previous working paper:

 Are firms loss averse?
 Are markets?
 Theory and evidence from a competitive industry